Localization sequences for logarithmic topological cyclic homology: The repletion--residue sequence in the one generator case

 \subsection{Construction of the repletion--residue sequence}

-We recall the cyclic and replete bar constructions for the free commutative monoid on one generator: \begin{proposition}[\cite{Hes96}*{Lem.~2.2.3} and~\cite{Rog09}*{Prop.~3.20, Prop.~3.21}] There are weight decompositions and equivalences of spaces with $\bT$-action
+Next we recall the cyclic and replete bar constructions for the free commutative monoid on one generator.
+Here and later, weak equivalences of spaces with $\bT$-action or $\bT$-equivariant weak equivalences refer to $\bT$-equivariant maps that are underlying weak equivalences, also known as naive equivalences. \begin{proposition}[\cite{Hes96}*{Lem.~2.2.3} and~\cite{Rog09}*{Prop.~3.20, Prop.~3.21}] There are weight decompositions and weak equivalences of spaces with $\bT$-action

 Here $S^1(i)$ denotes the unit circle with the $\bT$-action given by $z \cdot w = z^i w$ for $z \in \bT$ and $w \in S^1(i) \subset \bC$.
 The repletion map $\rho \: B^\cy(\<x\>) \to B^\rep(\<x\>)$ is compatible with this decomposition.
 It induces a $\bT$-equivariant equivalence in positive weights and the inclusion of the basepoint in weight $0$. \end{proposition} \begin{corollary} The unit map $R \to \Th_{R}(\xi)$ induces an equivalence $\THH(R) \to \THH(\Th_{R}(\xi_*);0)$ of cyclotomic $\bE_{k-1}$ $\THH(R)$-algebras. \end{corollary} \begin{proof} It is sufficient to show that it is an equivalence of underlying $\bE_{k-1}$ $\THH(R)$-algebras with $\bT$-action.
 This follows from Proposition~\ref{prop:Bcy-THH-comparison-over-PicR} and the equivalence $* \to B^{\cy}(\<x\>; 0)$ from the last proposition. \end{proof}